ccrvlh/litestar-sso/README.md

 ![Project License](https://img.shields.io/github/license/tomasvotava/litestar-sso)
 ![PyPi Version](https://img.shields.io/pypi/v/litestar-sso)

-FastAPI plugin to enable SSO to most common providers (such as Facebook login, Google login and login via Microsoft Office 365 account).
+Litestar plugin to enable SSO to most common providers (such as Facebook login, Google login and login via Microsoft Office 365 account).

 This allows you to implement the famous `Login with Google/Facebook/Microsoft` buttons functionality on your